 The South Carolina IDeA Network of Biomedical Research Excellence (SC INBRE), SC INBRE IV solicits applications for the Developmental Research Project (DRP) Program designed to foster faculty research programs at SC INBRE network institutions.
 DRP proposals must focus on Biomedical Science and fit within the broad scientific focus areas of SC INBRE: Biochemistry/Cell and Molecular Biology, Bioinformatics, Bio/Biomedical Engineering and Regenerative Medicine, and Neuroscience.
 In addition, proposed DRP projects must provide opportunities for students (undergraduate or graduate) to gain research experience.

-Up to EIGHT new Awards will be made: SIX to faculty at Predominantly Undergraduate Institutions (PUIs) and TWO to faculty at Comprehensive Research University (CRU) – ONE at Clemson University, ONE at the University of South Carolina.
+Up to FIVE new Awards will be made: THREE to faculty at Predominantly Undergraduate Institutions (PUIs) and TWO to faculty at Comprehensive Research University (CRU) – ONE at Clemson University, ONE at the Medical University of South Carolina.
 DRP Awards support independent research and career development for selected faculty.
 It is expected that DRP awardees will utilize SC INBRE support to establish their independent research programs and, in the process, provide research training to students and/or postdoctoral fellows in the Biomedical Sciences.

 Award amounts and number of anticipated awards

-Up to 6 awards of $50,000 each will be awarded to faculty at PUIs and up to 2 awards of $50,000 each will be made to faculty at CRUs (1 at Clemson University and 1 at the University of South Carolina).
+Up to 3 awards of $50,000 each will be awarded to faculty at PUIs and up to 2 awards of $50,000 each will be made to faculty at CRUs (1 at Clemson University and 1 at MUSC).
 CRU awards will be supplemented per institutional agreement with SC INBRE.

 LOI and Application Submission Instructions and Contact Information